SurabhiChaturvedi/EDA-and-feature-engineering-projects/README.md

-# Zomato-dataset--EDA-and-feature-engineering
+# EDA-and-feature-engineering
-This is a small EDA project on the Zomato dataset.
+These are small projects on Exploratory data analysis and feature engineering for 5 different datasets.